 Many of our courses require that students conduct research projects.
 University staff also conduct research projects.
 These can range from short surveys to in-depth interviews.
 This research would not be possible without volunteers.
 Consent is optional, you are not required to volunteer; even if you do decide to volunteer, you do not have to participate in any research.
 All research projects will have ethical clearance.
 If you’d like to know more about the university’s ethical framework see the Ethics site.
 Students and staff will not be able to contact you directly, requests will be sent to you by authorised university staff who will treat your information in strict confidence.
 The researcher will send you details of the research project and you decide if you want to contact the student of member of staff to volunteer.

 How long do we keep your data for

 The University will only retain data for as long as it is required by the University to provide its services, or by EU or UK legislation.
-We are currently in the process of updating our retention schedule and will inform students if there are any changes to the following:
+A summary of the student records retention schedule can be viewed here.